Vishranthi-arun/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ### PROGRAM
 ```
-Developed by :Sithi hajara I
+Developed by : Vishranthi A
-Reference no : 212221230102
+Reference no : 212221230124
 ```
 ```
 #define echoPin 9